pzivich/Delicatessen/docs/Reference/M-Estimator.rst

-M-Estimator
+Estimators
 ===========
-Reference documentation for the M-Estimator available in ``delicatessen``.
+Reference documentation for the M-Estimator and GMM-Estimator available in ``delicatessen``.
 This is the main utility in the ``delicatessen`` library.
 For implementation of your own estimating equations with ``delicatessen``, see the documentation and examples provided in the 'Custom Equations' section.

-M-Estimator
+Estimators
 ---------------------------

-.. currentmodule:: delicatessen.mestimation
+.. currentmodule:: delicatessen.estimation

 .. autosummary::
    :toctree: generated/

    MEstimator
+   GMMEstimator

 Sandwich Variance Estimator